badair/C-Compiler-for-TINY-Architecture/README.md

 operators supported: - , +, *, /, &&, ||, ==, !=, >, >=, <, <=

-(no unary operators)
+(no unary operators or modulo)

-void functions may have an implicit return

 for-loops, while-loops, if/else

-return statements
+void functions can have an implicit return

 output is performed using "puts" for strings, "putn" for ints

-relatively thorough compilation errors
+relatively thorough compilation errors, including line numbers

-Global  declaration and initialization:

-  compile-time computation with literals and known variables
+Global initialization supports compile-time computation with literals and initialized variables

 The compiler handles all of the following syntax: